Italian Sweet Pepper

 Do not allow prolonged exposure to temperatures below 50°F. Will die if exposed to frost.
 Often stunted by any temperatures below 60°F. Does best in temperatures above 65°F and below 95°F.

-Size of Italian Pepper Plants That You Ship
+Size of Italian Pepper Plants for Sale Online

 Size of Italian Sweet Pepper Plant When Fully Grown